 A low-level language is a programming language that provides little or no abstraction of programming concepts and is very close to writing actual machine instructions.
-Two good examples of low-level languages are assembly and machine code.
+Two examples of low-level languages are assembly and machine code.

-The C and C++ programming languages are considered a "lower-level" or "middle-level" languages.
+The C and C++ programming languages are considered middle-level languages.
 They provide a minimal amount of abstraction at the smallest possible cost to performance and efficiency.
 These abstractions, such as classes, lambda functions, and macros, allow programmers to use complex functionality without writing overly complex code that would be required with machine code.
-For this reason, C and C++ are considered lower-level languages where abstractions is necessary to keep code highly readable and maintainable, but where maximum performance is paramount.
+For this reason, C and C++ are considered lower-level languages where abstractions are necessary to keep code highly readable and maintainable, but where maximum performance is paramount.